jbyrneie/mobx-react-demo/README.md

 ```

 This will create a directory called `my-app` inside the current folder.<br>
-Inside that directory, it will generate the initial project structure and install the transitive dependencies:
+Inside that directory, it will generate the initial project structure and install the required dependencies:

 ```
 my-app/